Hironsan/anago/README.md

 ### Training a model
 Let's train a model.
-For training a model, we can use train method:
+To train a model, call `train` method:
 ```python
 model = anago.Sequence()
 model.train(x_train, y_train, x_valid, y_valid)
 ```

-If training is progressing normally, progress bar will be displayed as follows:
+If training is progressing normally, progress bar would be displayed:

 ```commandline
 ...